MetaMask/core/scripts/migrate-tags.md

 ## E. Troubleshooting

+> [!WARNING]
-**WARNING**: DO NOT run this script on the core repo until you have tested the results on a fork.
+> DO NOT run this script on the core repo until you have tested the results on a fork.

 These commands should NOT be run on the core repo.